Snigelson/pytimex/README.md

 * Split up DATA1 packets if too long
 * Test everything more extensively (most tests have been comparing to data from the original Timex software)
-* Redo the protocol dogumentation
+* Redo the protocol documentation

 ## "Timex Notebook Adapter"